mvolkmann/blog/src/swift/Xcode.md

   - Choose whether the repository should be Public or Private.
   - Click the "Create" button.

-To view a remote Git repository:
+To view a remote Git repository that is known to Xcode:

 - Open the Source Control Navigator.
 - Select the Repositories tab.